BrockDSL/Collecting-In-Omeka-S/README.md

 	- Check the box if input is required for this prompt
 	- Click “Add Changes” to add the prompt to your form
 - User Name: This designates what will be put in the Owner field of the item when it is created.
-- Do not add the e-mail field as that function is not currently available and will lead to an error.
+- User E-Mail: Add this promt if you want users to have the option to recieve a confirmation e-mail for their submission.

 ![Promt options page][img4]

 Once the form is constructed to your liking, click the “Save” button to create the form.

 Before you add the form to your site, it is reccomended that you set up your "Terms of Service" for the site.
 This will appear in every form on your site.
 To do this go to the Settings option in the left hand menu for your site.
 Scroll down to collecting and you will see a space to add your terms of service.
-Once you have enetered you content, hit the "Save" button at the top right of the page.
+This is also where you will designate which e-mail address confirmation e-mail will be sent from.
+Once you have enetered your content, hit the "Save" button at the top right of the page.

 ![Text box for adding terms of service][img8]